 “What we need is a solution that will create real quiet … the only people who really wanted this were Hamas, because we have been hitting them hard and they’d like time to regroup and rearm,” he told Al Jazeera.

-Al Jazeera’s Alan Fisher said that the Israel military was continuing to move men, tanks and armoured personnel carriers to the boundary with Gaza amid ongoing concerns that the aerial assault will be followed by a ground offensive.
+Furthermore, Israel’s military has been moving soldiers, tanks and armoured personnel carriers to Gaza’s edge amid ongoing concerns that the aerial assault will be followed by a ground offensive.